lmalunin/neag_mon_rol/README.md

 This is one of the React projects of Udemy Course: Complete React Developer in 2020 with Redux, Hooks, GraphQL.

-I started this project on Jan, 2020 to understand React deeply.
-I commit to GitHub as changes are made on files.

 The images of monsters: https://robohash.org

 ## Note